The Stock Alternator

 Step 7 – The External Wiring

-One last detail you will need to do is to create a jumper wire from one terminal of the plate to the ground stud on the alternator.
+One last detail you will need to do is to create a jumper wire from one terminal of the plate to the B- / Negative stud on the alternator.
 This is the black wire in the photo with the yellow crimped ring terminals.

-Leece-Neville recommends a 12ga wire for this jumper.
-I recommend heat shrink crimp connectors & 105C rated marine wire.
+Leece-Neville recommends a 12GA to 14GA wire for this jumper.
+I’d recommend using a 105C tinned rated marine wire.

-IMPORTANT: If you do not ground one of the cover plate studs to the alternators negative / B- terminal the alternator will not work.
-The alternators ground terminal must also be grounded to the ships DC negative bus.
+IMPORTANT: If you do not connect one of the cover plate studs to the alternators negative / B- terminal the alternator will not work.
+The alternators B- / Negative terminal must also be grounded to the ships DC negative bus.
 Because many of the 8MR alternators are isolated ground (B- stud is 100% isolated from the case) you can not just connect the negative brush to the alternator case and it must be connected to the B- stud.

-I also permanently labeled the field stud with a label maker so it’s easy to wire and remember which is which.
+For future reference permanently label the + field stud with a label maker so it’s easy to wire and remember which is which.
 The 12V B+ output stud gets wired directly to the positive side of your boats electrical system.
 I recommend wiring this directly to a battery bank, preferably the house bank, so you can’t fry the alternator diodes by turning off the battery switch when the motor is running.
 Please remember that when you wire the alterntor directly to a battery there needs to be a fuse within 7″ of the batteries + terminal post.
 This fuse should be rated at 150% +/- of the alternators amperage rating.

-For your diesel engines tachometer, if it is alternator sensed, simply wire to either of the studs marked “AC Tap”.
-An AC Tap is also called a “Stator Tap” and these stator taps are redundant so either one is fine.
+For your diesel engines tachometer, if it’s alternator sensed, simply wire to either of the studs marked “AC Tap”.
+An AC Tap is also called a “Stator Tap” or “stator pulse” and these stator taps are redundant so either one is fine.
 Just don’t use both simultaneously, pick one or the other.
 You may need to re-calibrate your tachometer after the installation of a new alternator.
-This particular 8MR alternator is a 12 pole alternator.
+This 8MR alternators are a 12 pole alternator.